ScottLogic/blog/_posts/2024-07-08-investigating-code-quality-from-pr-data.md

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-date-combined.jpg "Number of PRs opened per month")

 We configured the tool to pull the latest 1,000 PRs for each repository (as of 17/06/24).
 For CPython and Rust, these were all created between May and June 2024.
 In contrast, with TypeScript, there has been a fairly consistent number of PRs opened each month since August 2023.
-Remarkably, in May 2024, there were 602 PRs opened in the CPython repository, and 623 opened in Rust, which shows us the speed at which these languages are developed.
+Remarkably, in May 2024, there were 602 PRs opened in the CPython repository, and 623 opened in Rust, which shows us the speed at which these languages are evolving.

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-day-pr-opened.jpg
 "Percentage of PRs opened per day of the week")

 The date and times that PRs were opened can give us an indication as to whether the developers working on these repositories are doing it as part of a job or as a hobby.
 However, this relies on the assumption that those who are contributing as part of their job are raising PRs during working hours, and those contributing as a hobby are more likely to be making contributions during weekends or evenings.

 Looking at the percentage of PRs that were opened on each day per repository, we can clearly see that across all the languages, there are fewer opened on weekends, suggesting that the majority of developers contributing to these repositories are doing so as part of a job.
-If this is the case, the developers working on OpenJDK must particularly enjoy a particularly good work-life balance, as only 6% of their PRs were opened on weekends.
+If this is the case, the developers working on OpenJDK must enjoy a particularly good work-life balance, as only 6% of their PRs were opened on weekends.

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-time-pr-opened.jpg "Percentage of PRs opened per hour of the day")

 Working on the assumption that developers are predominantly raising PRs during the working day, the times at which PRs are opened can give us an idea of the geographical distributions of the developers working on each repository.
-For example, we might expect that within a company, the team members working on one project are co-located, so depending on time zones, the PRs are raised at specific times within the day.
+For example, we might expect that within a company, the team members working on one project are likely to be located in the same timezone, the PRs are raised at specific times within the day.

 The above graph shows a rolling average of the percentage of PRs opened at each time, using a period of 3 hours.
 The graph produced from the Rust repository is flatter, suggesting that there is a more even geographical distribution of developers, compared to the other languages.
 CPython and OpenJDK seem to have some geographical distribution, with a modest concentration of their developers being based in America and Europe respectively.
 In contrast, Typescript seems to have a high concentration of developers based in America and Canada, which can be confirmed by exploring the [repository contributors](https://github.com/microsoft/TypeScript/graphs/contributors).